Bangladesh–South Sudan relations

 Bangladesh–South Sudan relations refer to the bilateral relations between Bangladesh and South Sudan.
 The core areas of cooperation have been the services of Bangladeshi peacekeepers in South Sudan, involvement of Bangladeshi NGOs in various sectors of social development of South Sudan and the investment of Bangladeshi firms in South Sudan, particularly in the agricultural sector.

 Peacekeepers of Bangladesh

-Bangladeshi peace keepers have been working in South Sudan since 2005, initially as part of UNMIS and since 2011 as part of UNMISS.
-Apart from maintaining the law enforcement in South Sudan, Bangladeshi peace keepers have also extended their contribution in providing free services of specialized doctors among the people as well as building public infrastructure.
+Bangladeshi peacekeepers have been working in South Sudan since 2005, Initially as part of UNMIS and since 2011 as part of UNMISS.
+Apart from law enforcement in South Sudan, Bangladeshi peacekeepers have also extended their contribution to providing free services of specialized doctors among the people as well as building public infrastructure.